bnijboer/new-you/README.md

 By using the 'diet' feature, a user can set a 'weight goal', to which the app will calculate how long users will need to consume a certain number of calories/nutrients in order to achieve that goal.

 I've been trying to design this project according to the MVC model, using the lessons over at Laracasts as guidance.
-This project is meant to reflect most of what I've learned over the past half year, including CRUD, authentication, as well as basic frontend skills: JavaScript, jQuery and CSS frameworks (TailwindCSS in this case).
+This project is meant to reflect most of what I've learned over the past half year, including CRUD, authentication, as well as basic frontend skills: JavaScript, jQuery, responsive design and CSS frameworks (TailwindCSS in this case).

 As this is still work in progress, I have included some screenshots for now, but a deploy will soon follow.